Disorrder/cig-winter-challenge-2024/RULES.md

 >
 > The extra rules available in higher leagues are:
 >
-> - An organ type to attack your opponent
 > - An organ type to spawn more organisms